-Within TMNA, we continue to refine a regional environmental sustainability strategy to align Toyota’s global values and Challenge 2050 with our regional focus areas – Carbon, Water, Materials and Biodiversity.
-In each focus area, we are working towards minimizing environmental impacts and, through outreach activities, towards a net positive impact on society and the planet.
+Within North America, we continue to refine a regional environmental sustainability strategy to align Toyota’s global values and Challenge 2050 with our regional focus areas – Carbon, Water, Materials and Biodiversity.
+In each focus area, we are working towards minimizing environmental impacts and, through outreach activities, to find new ways to make a positive impact on society and the planet.

-TMC has established several global mid-term milestones to help the company achieve the Toyota Environmental Challenge 2050.
+TMC has established several global mid-term milestones, including those below, to help the company achieve the Toyota Environmental Challenge 2050.